kugurerdem/rugu.dev/content/english/blog/understanding-keyboard-events.md

 Returning to the initial scenario I described, when you're developing a program, you can act upon the values of key syms or key codes.
-While the key codes might remain the same, the key syms—the meanings attached to those key codes—can differ.
+While the key codes might remain the same, the key syms (the meanings attached to those key codes) can differ.
 It appears that some applications focus on key codes, disregarding your local options.

 Essentially, at the kernel layer, there are only keycodes.
 Your operating